• Skip to primary navigation

 The eggs and flour mixed with the hot milk and thickening in a saucepan

-Mixing a little of the hot milk to the flour mixture prevents lumps from forming.
+Mixing a little of the hot milk into the flour mixture prevents lumps from forming.

 Return the saucepan to the heat, and let it simmer (stirring continuously) until it thickens.
 When it is thick enough it will start to make ‘blooping’ sounds, and it will look as though air bubbles are escaping.